Higher-Order Van Hove Singularities in Kagome Topological Bands: Discussion

 Motivated by recent interest in band structures supporting higher-order Van Hove singularities, we have investigated a kagome system characterized by NN and NNN hopping, which, respectively, preserve and break time-reversal symmetry (Fig.~\ref{fig: lattice model+band structure}).
 The latter, similarly, to a chiral hopping on the Haldane lattice, leads to the formation of topological bands supporting Chern numbers $C = \pm 1, \pm 2, \pm 3, \pm 4$, as depicted in Fig.~\ref{fig: Chern number}.

-More notably, we have performed a comprehensive analytical and numerical analysis of the band dispersions near the six high-symmetry points $\bs{\Gamma}$, $\pm \bs{K}$ and $\bs{M_i}$ ($i=1,2,3$), which uncovered a complex and diverse domain of HOVHS controlled by the magnitude and phase of the NNN hopping (Figs.~\ref{fig: Band structure}, ~\ref{fig: HOVHS examples}, and \ref{fig: HOVHS Phase Diagram+Intersection}).
+More notably, we have performed a comprehensive analytical and numerical analysis of the band dispersions near the six high-symmetry points $\bs{\Gamma}$, $\pm \bs{K}$, and $\bs{M_i}$ ($i=1,2,3$), which uncovered a complex and diverse domain of HOVHS controlled by the magnitude and phase of the NNN hopping (Figs.~\ref{fig: Band structure}-\ref{fig: HOVHS Phase Diagram+Intersection}).
 As such, our analysis unveils Chern bands with strong power law divergence in the DOS, $\rho(\epsilon) \sim |\epsilon|^{-\nu}$ characterized by the exponents $\nu = 1/2, 1/3, 1/4$.
 Such strong singularities in the density of states can imprint characteristic features in the low temperature intrinsic anomalous Hall response, when the Fermi level crosses the HOVHS (Fig.~\ref{fig: SigmaAH}).

 We have explored distinct features of the kagome system worth mentioning.
 First, while it takes a critical value of the NNN hopping strength for HOVHS to emerge in bands $1$ and $2$, HOVHS can emerge at the $\pm \bs{K}$ and $\bs{M_i}$ out of the third (flat) band for infinitesimal strength of the NNN, as shown in Fig.~\ref{fig: HOVHS Phase Diagram+Intersection}.
-Furthermore, the NNN hopping provides a mechanism for the realization of high Chern number bands manifesting a sublattice interference whereupon electronic states of the second band are maximally localized on the A, B, and C sublattices as the momentum approaches $\bs{M_3}$, $\bs{M_1}$ and $\bs{M_2}$, respectively (Fig.~\ref{fig: SI}).
+Furthermore, the NNN hopping provides a mechanism for the realization of high Chern number bands manifesting a sublattice interference whereupon electronic states of the second band are maximally localized on the A, B, and C sublattices as the momentum approaches $\bs{M_3}$, $\bs{M_1}$, and $\bs{M_2}$, respectively (Fig.~\ref{fig: SI}).

 The classification of HOVHS in kagome systems opens promising directions for future investigation.
-In particular, the interplay between band topology and large density of states provides a guiding principle to exploring correlation effects in kagome lattices, which could serve as a mechanism to realize unconventional electronic orders such as chiral topological superconductivity and fractional topological states.
+In particular, the interplay between band topology and large density of states provides a guiding principle to exploring correlation effects in kagome lattices, which could serve as a mechanism to realize unconventional electronic orders such as chiral topological superconductivity and fractional topological states. {Another interesting direction to explore would be incorporating a spin degree of freedom into our model, which can be experimentally realized in kagome FeGe metals \cite{teng2023magnetism, teng2022discovery,yin2022discovery}.}